romits800/unison/README.md

-# Getting Started with Unison
+# Getting Started with DivCon

-Unison is a simple, flexible, and potentially optimal software tool that performs register allocation and instruction scheduling in integration using combinatorial optimization.
+DivCon is based on [Unison](https://unison-code.github.io/), a software tool that performs register allocation and instruction scheduling in integration using combinatorial optimization.